vanilladucky/Housing-Prediction/README.md

 I utilized majority of my algorithms from scikit-learn, including methods for hyperparameter tuning.
 Afterwards, this whole project was deployed on Streamlit (my first time utilizing this).
 I've decided to take this one step forward and deploy it as I wanted to understand what it's like a create a functioning application that can have potential users.
 I encountered some difficulties with virtual environments and requirements.txt.

-## Potential Areas for Improvement
-It would be great if I could somehow be able to load my model's pkl or sav files so that when predicting, my model won't have to fit on the datasets which takes a considerable amount of time.
-My attempts have been unsuccessful as I couldn't load in a raw version of pkl files and neither could I upload online and access it from there.
-If you have some advice on this, please feel free to reach out to me via email (KIMH0004@e.ntu.edu.sg)

 ## Web App
 https://share.streamlit.io/vanilladucky/housing-prediction/main/prediction_project.py